-Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
+1. Students who have been granted an Elite Athletes or Talent status are entitled to facilities from the Elite Athletes Scheme.
 Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board.

-Advice regarding the continuation of studies may be deferred for students with a Top-Class status (see Article 32).
+Advice regarding the continuation of studies may be deferred for students with an Elite Athlete status (see Article 32).